btrask/stronglink/SECURITY.md

 The most obvious attack vector is user queries, which is a custom parser but has been somewhat hardened.
 All of the custom parsers probably have bugs.
 More testing, including fuzz-testing, is necessary.

+**Client configuration**
+The current client interface stores configuration information, including the user's session keys, in `~/.config/stronglink/client.json`.
+This data could be read by any program running as the user.

 Low stakes bug bounty program
 -----------------------------